-- Salt was used for seasoning and preserving food. (as today)
+- Salt was used for seasoning and preserving food.

-- NT, salt is used to describe wholesome character and speech.
-Col 4:6 “Let your conversations be always full of grace, seasoned with Salt, so that you may know how to answer everyone.”
+Colossians 4:6 – Let your conversation be always full of grace, seasoned with salt, so that you may know how to answer everyone.

-Matthew 5: 13 – “You are the salt of the earth.
+Matthew 5: 13 – You are the salt of the earth.
 But if the salt loses its saltiness, how can it be made salty again?
-It is no longer good for anything, except to be thrown out and trampled by men.”
+It is no longer good for anything, except to be thrown out and trampled underfoot.

 - In Mark 9, it follows after the teaching to remove anything that causes you to sin.